-This past week, heavy rainfall in excess of 100mm has occurred in the border river catchments of the northern Murray-Darling Basin in south-east Queensland and northern New South Wales, prompting flood warnings to be issued for locations along the Condamine and Moonie Rivers in Queensland, and the Paroo River in New South Wales.
-Floodwaters from this event will flow into the Darling River and will be (at least) partially captured by the Menindee Lakes storage in western New South Wales, which is currently at 62%.
-Given that the higher flows are localised to parts of the northern Murray-Darling Basin, it is expected that flow peaks from this event will significantly reduce and flatten out as water moves through the river system prior to reaching Menindee Lakes and the South Australian border.
+Heavy rainfall that occurred in the border river catchments of the northern Murray-Darling Basin in southeast Queensland and northern New South Wales over the last two weeks, including rainfall associated with ex-Tropical Cyclone Kirrily, has prompted flood warnings to be issued for locations along the Balonne, Condamine and Moonie Rivers in Queensland, and the Paroo River in New South Wales.

-The Department for Environment and Water will monitor river levels as a result of this recent rainfall, however, it is too early to predict if or how it is likely affect the River Murray in South Australia.
+As floodwaters move downstream, river levels are rising in the Barwon and Warrego Rivers, which may reach minor flood levels later this week.
+This water will flow into the Darling River and will be (at least) partially captured by the Menindee Lakes storage in western New South Wales, which is currently at around 60% capacity.
+It is expected that flow peaks from these events will significantly reduce and flatten out as water moves through the river systems prior to reaching Menindee Lakes.
+It is too early to predict if or how these flows are likely to affect the River Murray in South Australia.